Sivome/Sivome.github.io/_posts/2019-03-02-Proteomics-with-OMSSA.md

 Truncated output from above run
 MSHHWGYGK | 2.61923815969567e-008 | 1101.493 | sp|P00918.2|CAH2_HUMAN RecName:

 This means that the peak list, matched to "MSHHWGYGK" (matches the file name as well, so highly likely it is correct!).
 Very low E-value of 2.6e-8 also confirms the answer is correct!
 The peptide has mass of 1101.5 (dalton), which seem to match well to the first column of the .dta file.

-From the fasta file, the program matches the peptide to this proten -- sp|P00918.2|CAH2_HUMAN RecName.
+From the fasta file, the program matches the peptide to CAH2_HUMAN RecName.
 Probably soon, I will dive into some large-scale data and also start looking at other software.